 The OCD support group provides a motivational, educational, and collaborative space to assist individuals with OCD.
 The group functions as both a support and learning environment.
-It is open to individuals with OCD (18+ years of age) who would like to process their OCD with peers and learn more about OCD and the most effective treatment approaches for tackling OCD, in a supportive and safe environment.
+It provides a compassionate and safe space for individuals who would like to process their OCD with peers and learn more about OCD and the most effective treatment approaches for tackling OCD.

 Example topics of the educational OCD component includes the following: